fractal-bootcamp/precourse-materials/computer-science/basics/answers/guillaume.md

 It can be compressed or manipulated for efficiency

 What is an algorithm?
-It's a well defined set of rules or steps to transform data, solve problems or accomplish a sepcific task.
+It's a well defined set of rules or steps to transform data, solve problems or accomplish a specific task.
 It has specific inputs and outputs (for example input a word and output a sound for text to voice generators) In most cases it's set to terminate after a finite number of steps.
 There is consideration for efficiency, as little steps and energy expenditure as possible.